 An idea began taking shape in Barton’s mind.
 With Newport firmly under British control and the waters surrounding the peninsula thick with British ships, it would have been foolhardy to attempt to steal Prescott from the city.
 But his farm residence was a different matter.

 Barton recruited a band of more than 30 men.
 The skills he needed most were a knowledge of the Newport peninsula and experience rowing in small boats.
-With his men selected, he began discreetly training, drilling them in small boats until he was comfortable he had an able crew.
+With his men selected, he began discreetly training, drilling them in small boats until he knew he had an able crew.
 On July 5, the small group left Tiverton.
 Two days later, the long boats proceeded to Warwick.

 Barton assured him, however, that he would be treated well, according to the custom of the times.
-Though Prescott had been hustled onto the boat with only slippers and limited clothing, it wasn’t long after he landed that a boat arrived under a flag of truce carrying the general’s fine clothing, wigs and perfumes.
+Though Prescott had been hustled onto the boat with only slippers and limited clothing, it wasn’t long after he landed that a boat arrived under a flag of truce carrying the general’s clothing, wigs and perfumes.

 As news of the capture spread, crowds gathered to gawp as Prescott was brought by coach to Providence and from there to Connecticut.
-He was eventually exchanged for General Lee, who was still cooling his heels in British custody.
+He was eventually exchanged for General Lee, still cooling his heels in British custody.